penglezos/lineageos.penglezos.dev/docs/devices/raphael/index.md

 | Kernel version    | 4.14 |

 ## Downloads

 <a href="https://github.com/penglezos/device_xiaomi_raphael/releases" target="_blank">Get the builds here</a>

 ## Guides

 * [Installation](../raphael/install.md)
 * [Update to a newer build of the same LineageOS version](../raphael/update.md)
 * [Upgrade to a higher version of LineageOS (e.g. lineage-20 -> lineage-21)](../raphael/upgrade.md)

 ## Special boot modes

 * **Recovery**: With the device powered off, hold `Volume Up + Power`.
 Keep holding both buttons until the “MI” logo appears on the screen, then release.
 * **Fastboot**: With the device powered off, hold `Volume Down + Power`.
 Keep holding both buttons until the word “FASTBOOT” appears on the screen, then release.

 ## Report a bug

 !!! note
     Support will **NOT** be provided if: ROM is installed with a different recovery, a custom kernel is installed, any kind of system modifications example: root, data decryption.

 ## What not to report

-* Ask for installation help
+* Ask for installation help.
-* Ask for status updates - we can’t provide them (no ETA!)
+* Ask for status updates - we can’t provide them (no ETA!).
-* Feature requests
+* Feature requests.
-* Ask if it is fixed already - if the report is still open it probably is still present!
+* Ask if it is fixed already - if the report is still open it probably is still present.

 ## Reporting a bug

 We use [Github Issues](https://github.com/penglezos/device_xiaomi_raphael/issues) as our bug tracker.

 Before you submit a bug, please search to verify that someone else hasn’t reported it already.
 To properly report an issue, the following log file must be provided in the ticket:

 * `logcat` (System Log).

 Providing a detailed description of the issue and attaching a video/photo is always a plus.

 ## Taking logs for bug reports

 These instructions will generate a logcat file which you can then attach to a bug report.
 That file basically consists of a log of system messages, including stack traces when the device throws an error, and debug messages from apps.

 To grab a `logcat` it is required to have USB debugging enabled: